MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 Approach 3: Use an origin trial token.
 With this approach, you and your users can use Edge Stable, to test the Digital Goods API in production.
 You register in the origin trial for the Digital Goods API, and then use your origin trial token at your website.

 See:
+* [Use origin trials in Microsoft Edge](../../origin-trials/index.md)
 * [Digital Goods API](https://developer.microsoft.com/microsoft-edge/origin-trials/trials/4b4a9ead-d912-4349-87b3-25e5e50b4f13) at _Microsoft Edge Developer_ > _Origin Trials_.
-* [Use origin trials in Microsoft Edge](../../origin-trials/index.md)

-To use this API, you must install a prerelease version 115.0.1860.0 of Microsoft Edge (or a later release), such as:
-* Edge Dev 115.0.1860.0
-* Edge Canary 115.0.1860.0

 <!-- ====================================================================== -->